HomeTips & HacksTen Ways to Prepare Your House for Winter

-Let me show you the ten ways to prepare your house for winter in this post.
+In this post, I’ll show you ten ways to prepare your house for winter.

-As we draw to the end of August, the day starts to grow shorter, which means it's a perfect time to get your home and garden ready for winter.
-Cold weather, snow and ice can take a toll on your house and land if you're not properly prepared.
+As we approach the end of August, the days start to grow shorter, making it the perfect time to prepare your home and garden for winter.
+Cold weather, snow, and ice can take a toll on your house and land if you’re not properly prepared.

-All it takes is a few proactive steps, however, and you can avoid costly damage and ensure that your home remains warm, safe and comfortable throughout the colder months.
+All it takes is a few proactive steps, however, and you can avoid costly damage, ensuring your home remains warm, safe, and comfortable throughout the colder months.

 Whether you’re a seasoned homeowner or new to winter preparations, here is a practical guide to the 10 most important tasks you should check off your list.